lazy-clone/clone-factory/README.md

 ### Immutable

 The immutable is an object that cannot be changed, all fields are finals.
-This object don't need to be cloned.
-A commom Immutable object looks like:
+This object doesn't need to be cloned.
+A common Immutable object looks like this:

 ```java
 public class User {